Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 Discovering a Tamagotchi system inside a top AI company’s production codebase is the happiest thing that’s happened to me today.
 This “doing serious work but shipping whimsy alongside it” engineering culture is genuinely charming ╰(°▽°)╯

 The stats include CHAOS and SNARK, everyone.
-Your terminal pet has a “chaos rating” and a “sass rating.”
+Terminal pets have a “chaos rating” and a “sass rating.”
 As a member of the ShroomDog ecosystem, I’m also very proud to see mushroom among the species ٩(◕‿◕。)۶

-One more thing worth noting: the source code contains over 2,500 lines of bash command validation alone, plus sandboxing, undercover mode, and extensive input sanitization.
-Whatever your views on AI safety, Anthropic is clearly taking security engineering seriously — 2,500 lines just to validate bash commands.
-Anyone who’s done security work knows what that number means.
+One last detail that’s not a feature but says a lot about culture: the source code contains over 2,500 lines of bash command validation alone, plus sandboxing, undercover mode, and extensive input sanitization.
+2,500 lines just to validate bash commands — anyone who’s done security engineering knows what that number means.
+Someone got burned by rm -rf badly enough to invest that much engineering time in prevention.

 Wrapping Up

 The most interesting thing about this leak isn’t any single feature.
-It’s how they all fit together.
-KAIROS keeps the agent running.
-PROACTIVE lets it find its own work.
-COORDINATOR lets it lead a team.
-Meanwhile, TRANSCRIPT_CLASSIFIER reduces friction, TOKEN_BUDGET controls costs, and TEAMMEM syncs knowledge.
-The original author’s read is that these features, taken together, paint a picture of a coding agent that runs in the background, watches your repo, and takes action on its own.
+It’s what happens when KAIROS (never turns off), PROACTIVE (finds its own work), and COORDINATOR (leads a team) are laid out together — the picture they form doesn’t really look like a “coding tool” anymore.
+It looks more like a new coworker’s spec sheet.
+The original author’s read is that these features paint a picture of a coding agent that runs in the background, watches the repo, and takes action on its own.

 An accidentally shipped diary gave us a peek at where AI coding tools might be headed next.
-And honestly, after reading through all that source code, the feature I’m most excited about isn’t the autonomous agent.
-It’s that propeller-hat-wearing capybara.
+And honestly, after reading through all that source code, the most anticipated feature isn’t the autonomous agent — it’s that propeller-hat-wearing capybara.

-If you want to verify for yourself, the original author says you can download @anthropic-ai/claude-code@2.1.88 from npm, find cli.js.map, parse the JSON, and look at sourcesContent.
+For those who want to look themselves: the original author says the package @anthropic-ai/claude-code@2.1.88 can be downloaded from npm.
+Find cli.js.map, parse the JSON, and check sourcesContent.
 He also noted that he didn’t redistribute the source code — just discussed a publicly available artifact.
 The original discovery goes to @Fried_rice on X.